Fire and rescue services

 Illegal activities in Djibouti include:

-It's also illegal to photograph infrastructure, such as government buildings, ports, airports, bridges and military facilities.
+It's illegal to photograph military facilities and public infrastructure, such as government buildings, ports, airports and bridges

 If you take photos near prohibited places, you may: